Our experience

 My journey to that conclusion: I'd read "Traction", "What the heck is EOS?" and "How to be a great boss".
 All of which are great books, which I highly recommend reading which make up the Traction Library.
 I was leading the management team at Cambridge Networks, where we selected and implemented EOS.

 Reading Rocket Fuel, I realised that prior to Cambridge Networks, I have also been extremely fortunate over my career.
-I have been lucky enough to have worked with several great Visionaries over the years - John Stewart at Signify, Simon Quarendon at Words Group, John Stewart at ElectricMail, as well as the leading edge teams at Eurotunnel and Iceland Foods in the late 90s.
+I have been lucky enough to have worked with several great Visionaries over the years - John Stewart at Signify, Simon Quarendon and June Dawson at Words Group, John Stewart at ElectricMail, as well as the leading edge teams at Eurotunnel and Iceland Foods in the late 90s.
+And I was originally inspired by my visionary IT teacher Mr Burdett who created a computer lab in his maths room in the 1980s starting with his own personal BBC micro, and my business analysis lecturer at university, Luke Fitzgerald, who helped me be able to quickly visualise almost any business in terms of the entities, relationships, and processes.

 Reading Rocket Fuel, it was clear that for each Visionary I'd worked with, I'd been doing "integration".
-In my early days, I wasn't "the" Integrator - I was helping the MD, operations director, Marketing director, IT director, or some other "integrator" type person to implement the company vision., with a combination of technology and business skills.
+In my early days, I wasn't "the" Integrator - I was helping and observing the MD, operations director, Marketing director, IT director, or some other "integrator" type person to implement the company vision., with a combination of technology and business skills.
+At ElectricMail it was initially Leo Smith as the Integrator to John as the Visionary, and then as the business scaled, Peter Houlder was the outstanding integrator, to add rocket fuel to John's visionary role.

 That had culminated in my most recent roles with me being the Integrator (as well as shareholder), working with a great Visionary.